 Croatian authorities have introduced new measures aimed at curbing the spread of the coronavirus (COVID-19).
 Since the number of infected people by coronavirus is decreasing in Croatia, the measures have been relaxed.

 The hospital system is slowly returning to normal functioning, but all medical examinations need to be arranged in advance.
-Borders are open to Croatian citizens and to certain categories of foreigners, more information is available below, in the section of the Ministry of Foreign and European Affairs.
+Borders are open to Croatian citizens and foreigners, more information is available below, in the section of the Ministry of Foreign and European Affairs.

 Kindergartens and primary schools are open, adhering to measures, as well as museums, libraries, and national parks.
 The citizens of Croatia are still obliged to act responsibly and abide by the implemented measures.